yitzu1022/robotic_system/robot_ws/README.md

 - returns the nearest matching instance
 - publishes RViz markers for the queried object only

-This package is directly consumed by `decision_maker.WorldModel` and `DecisionMakingNode`.

 <a id="section-49-object_query_interfaces"></a>

 ## 4.9 `object_query_interfaces`